Questions? Call for Help Now

 The Effects of Designer Drugs

-Designer drugs, with their altered chemical structures, can produce a range of effects, often unpredictable and potentially more severe than the drugs they are designed to mimic.
+With their altered chemical structures, can produce a range of effects, often unpredictable and potentially more severe than the drugs they are designed to mimic.
 The synthetic nature of these substances means that even small changes in their chemical composition can lead to significant differences in how they affect the body and mind.

 Physical and Psychological Effects